kaizen-ai/kaizenflow/docs/notes/create_conda.md

 - It allows to save in the repo a list of all packages installed for future reference

-# Using yaml files
+# Using YAML files

-- yaml files (instead of `.txt`) allow to specify also pip packages
+- YAML files (instead of `.txt`) allow to specify also pip packages
 - Refs:
     - [https://stackoverflow.com/questions/35245401]
     - [https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually]